Deviljhinn/Deviljhinn/README.md

-- 🪬 Hi, I’m @Deviljhinn But you can call me Quinn.
+- 🪬 Hi, call me Quinn.
 - 📫 I’m interested in Art, Coding, Spirituality, Compassion, & Empathy.
 - 🌱 I’m currently learning React.js & refreshing my Javascript with games and fun projects.
 - 💞️ I’m looking to collaborate on any kind of work that can help me develop my potential and land a job.